FAQs

 • Pain-monitoring advice to guide safe loading

-• Movement or technique changes where useful
+• Movement, technique, footwear, or equipment changes where useful

 • Return-to-sport, running, or work-load planning